castorini/honk/README.md

 ### Raspberry Pi (RPi) Infrastructure Setup
 Unfortunately, getting the libraries to work on the RPi, especially librosa, isn't as straightforward as running a few commands.
 We outline our process, which may or may not work for you.
 1. Obtain an RPi, preferably an RPi 3 Model B running Raspbian.
+Specifically, we used [this version](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-09-08/) of Raspbian Stretch.
 2. Install dependencies: `sudo apt-get install -y protobuf-compiler libprotoc-dev python-numpy python-pyaudio python-scipy python-sklearn`
 3. Install Protobuf: `pip install protobuf`
 4. Install ONNX without dependencies: `pip install --no-deps onnx`